amida-tech/orange-api/docs/src/doctors.md

 # Group Doctors
-Basic contact details for all of the doctors who've prescribed medication to the current user.
+Basic contact details for all of the doctors who've prescribed medication to a specified patient.

-## Doctors Collection [/user/doctors]
+## Doctors Collection [/patients/{patientid}/doctors]
 ### Create a Doctor [POST]
-Store details of a new doctor.
+Store details of a new doctor for the specified patient (the current user will need write access to the patient).

 + Parameters
+    + patientid (integer, required)

+        unique ID of the patient (*url*)
     + name (string, required) - full name of the doctor
     + phone (string, optional) - contact phone number for the doctor
     + address (string, optional)